 Is astragalus linked to improved survival?
 Is it linked to less cancer growth or metastasis?
 Does it enhance the anticancer action of other treatments or therapies?
 We present the evidence.

-Modest evidencesignificant effects in at least three small but well-designed RCTs, or one or more well-designed, mid-sized clinical studies of reasonably good quality (RCTs or observational studies), or several small studies aggregated into a meta-analysis (this is the CancerChoices definition; other researchers and studies may define this differently) of better tumor response to chemotherapy among people with breast cancer treated with herbal mixtures containing astragalus
+Modest evidencesignificant effects in at least three small but well-designed randomized controlled trials (RCTs), or one or more well-designed, mid-sized clinical studies of reasonably good quality (RCTs or observational studies), or several small studies aggregated into a meta-analysis (this is the CancerChoices definition; other researchers and studies may define this differently): People with cancer treated with injected astragalus showed better response to chemoradiotherapy.

 Gastrointestinal cancer